 At least three (E), (Q) or (N) courses at or above the 300 level subject to approval by the department and totaling at least twelve credits.
-(For ABET requirements at least one from: Solid Waste; Hazardous Waste; Air Pollution; Environmental Health Engineering, if not satisfied as part of the Environmental Engineering electives.)
-Up to six credits of independent study or research may be applied toward engineering requirements
+(For ABET requirements at least one from: Solid Waste; Hazardous Waste; Air

 ^{} These courses are offered on the Bloomberg School of Public Health campus.